insected/bobbae_gcp-wiki/Containers.md

 [https://www.youtube.com/watch?v=TvnZTi_gaNc](https://www.youtube.com/watch?v=TvnZTi_gaNc)

-## Three ways to run containers in GCP
+## Different ways to run containers in GCP

 Find out the top three ways you can run your containers on Google Cloud!
 Google Kubernetes Engine for a container orchestration solution, Cloud Run for a fully serverless approach and Compute Engine to simply use Virtual Machines.